Do everything you can to make it easier for Google to index and rank your website.

 Google's Search Console service provides a means of viewing your website through the eyes of a web crawler.

 This enables you to check that all content has been crawled and indexed properly, and allows you to find problem areas and fix any errors the crawlers recognise.

 There are two types of sitemaps.
 A sitemap for visitors and an XML sitemap for search engines.

 Keywords play a crucial role in search optimisation.
 They are used in the creation of high-quality title and meta tags, in the development of effective website links, and in various elements of on-page SEO.
 They also guide search engines by highlighting the topic of your page.

 Research relevant keywords, and use them naturally in your page content.
 Ensure that they appear in title and meta tags as well as alt tags for both images and video.

 Images are extremely important to the online user experience.
-They visually break up large blocks of text, and can be used to convey a message without the necessity of explaining every aspect of the content.
+They break up large blocks of text, offering respite to the reader, and can be used to convey a message without the necessity of explaining every aspect of the content.

 Alt tags, as well as image title tags, can be used to provide information about the pictures you display.
 They help human users who stop to scan your images, and also assist search engine web crawlers to create an index.